calvwng/twiddle/README.md

 In our current vertical prototype, we are using the Parse API for database management and the Google Maps API for retrieving/searching for locations.

 We are using a Git repository for version control because it allows our team to easily work independently when needed and track our code revisions on GitHub.

+Our Twiddle repository can be found at: https://github.com/calvwng/twiddle

 In addition, we are using Facebook's authentication for our login/user system.